ddake25/suicide_prevention_bot_be_v1/data/synth/guidelines.md

-\# Supportive Guidelines (Non-clinical)
+\# Supportive Guidelines

-\- Be compassionate and non-judgmental.
+\- Take slow, deep breaths and ground yourself using the \*\*5-4-3-2-1\*\* method.

-\- Encourage reaching out to a trusted person or professional.
+\- Write down one thing that made you smile today.

-\- Offer grounding: 5-4-3-2-1 (5 see, 4 feel, 3 hear, 2 smell, 1 taste).
+\- Remember that feelings pass — it’s okay to seek help.

-\- Avoid medical or legal directives—share resources instead.
+\- You can chat online at \[https://988lifeline.org/chat/] if you prefer typing.